apexinfosysindia/addons/plex/DOCS.md

-# Apex MCU+ Community Add-on: Plex Media Server
+# Apex Connect+ Add-on: Plex Media Server

 The plex add-on brings your favorite media together in one place, making it beautiful and easy to enjoy.
 The Plex Media Server provided by this addon,